yannikmadeheim-del/pyFBS-nonlinear/docs/examples/fbs/13_SVT_decoupling.rst

 LM-FBS Decoupling
 *****************
 The uncoupled global admittance is constructed using the transformed FRF datasets and imposing the decoupling operation through the minus sign.
-The compatibility and the equilibrium conditions are defined via the signed Boolean matrices.

 .. code-block:: python